hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 !!!
 Do

-Instead, stack the fields vertically.
+Do stack fields of different types vertically.

 ![Grouping different field types](/assets/patterns/form-patterns/different-field-type-do.png =500x*)
 !!!

 Common grouping of fields can include:

-- Credit card information; card number, expiration data, security code.
+- Credit card information: card number, expiration data, security code
 - Multi-line address field
 - First and last name

 #### Alignment

-Fields organized in a horizontal group should be aligned to the baseline of each element to account for fields which have helper text.
+Fields organized in a horizontal group should be aligned to the baseline of each element to account for fields with helper text.

 ![Baseline alignment within a group](/assets/patterns/form-patterns/baseline-alignment.png =500x*)